bisqwit/cpp_parallelization_examples/README.md

 When offloading, you may get linker problems from math functions if you do an optimized build.
 To resolve, add `-foffload=-lm -fno-fast-math -fno-associative-math`

+Note that you may get a significantly better performance with PGI Community Edition, which has a much more mature OpenACC implementation than with GCC does.

 ### Build thread programs

 Add `-pthread` to linker commandline